Sup2point0/Assort/Yu-Gi-Oh!/readme.md

 I’ve played *Yu-Gi-Oh!* ever since I was a child, with a major interlude during the *VRAINS* era.
 I recently fell in love with it once more, after being utterly blown away when I discovered I could cryze *and play with* my own custom cards on DuelingBook.
 I’ve now watchen all of *ARC-V* and *VRAINS* (in that order), and have now returned to *ZEXAL*.

+You can watch some of my coolest duel replays [here](https://youtube.com/playlist?list=PLmmew-ndEnv0pVyNQJwBxRkIZzbuqdrvn)!

 <br>